Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 #. *in.json*: example data function JSON input data
 #. *main.py*: a script that reads *in.json* calls the data function in *script.py* and writes the result to *out.json*
 #. *test.py*: a unit test template
-#. *command.bat*: a batch file that run *main.py* with the correct environment and Python interpreter.
+#. *command.bat*: a batch file that runs *main.py* with the correct environment and Python interpreter.
-   Once in production it is this script that runs the data function
+   Once in production it is this script that runs the data function.

-One the data function is working satisfactorily, to create the required data function YAML, the contents of *script.py* can be pasted into the script dialog in the *Developer* tab of the *Charts* *Data Function* visual.
+Once the data function is working satisfactorily, to create the required data function YAML, the contents of *script.py* can be pasted into the script dialog in the *Developer* tab of the *Charts* *Data Function* visual.

 Fixing Broken Data Functions